BN-Pool: Bayesian Nonparametric Pooling for Graphs: Experiments

 \subsection{Community detection}

-This task consists in learning a partition of the graph nodes in an unsupervised fashion, only based on the node features and the graph topology.
+This task consists of learning a partition of the graph nodes in an unsupervised fashion, only based on the node features and the graph topology.
+Even if our primary focus is on graph pooling, this experiment allows us to evaluate the auxiliary losses in terms of the consistency between the node labels $\vy$ and the cluster assignments.

 The architecture used for clustering consists of a stack of \gls{mp} layers that generate the feature vectors $\mX'$.
-Those are processed by the \texttt{SEL} operator that produces the cluster assignments $\mS$.
+As \gls{mp} layers we used two \gls{gcn} layers~\citep{kipf2017semisupervised} with $32$ hidden units and ELU activations~\citep{clevert2015fast}.
+The features $\mX'$ are processed by the \texttt{SEL} operator that produces the cluster assignments $\mS$.
 Since clustering is an unsupervised task, the \gls{gnn} is trained by minimizing only the auxiliary losses.
-Even if our primary focus is on graph pooling, this experiment allows us to evaluate the consistency between the node labels $\vy$ and the cluster assignments learned by minimizing only the auxiliary losses.
+The architecture used for clustering is depicted in Figure~\ref{fig:node-clustering-arch}.